alevchuk/minibank/README.md

 -A OUTPUT -o lo -j ACCEPT
 COMMIT
 ```
-2. Make sure you changed the password in `rspi-config`.
+2. Changed the password in `rspi-config`.
 Select: **Change Password** If you don't change the password you'll get hacked.
 3. Connect enthernet cable
 4. Update the system: `sudo apt-get update; sudo apt-get upgrade;`.
 If you don't upgrade you'll get hacked.
 5. Write down your IP adress.
 To look it up run `ifconfig`